VerinFast/verinfast/src/verinfast/dependencies/walkers/README.md

 Ideally one for every manifest type.

 ## What's a manifest type?
 Is that a language?
-No. Manifest types are like Gradle or Maven, as opposed to Java.
+No. Manifest types are files associated with build or software management packages.
+Think of the Gradle's build.gradle or Maven's pom.xml, as opposed to Java.

 ## Does a manifest need to have a central repository like Maven or PyPi?
 No, although a `walker` may use a central repository to fetch supplementary data about a dependency listed in a manifest.
 For example, the npm walker installs all dependencies from the central repository, then reads the license string.
 This allows for capturing the whole dependency tree at once.